-- Oklahoma will promote the benefits of training and licensing through motorcycle dealers, civic groups, social media and other appropriate forums. - Oklahoma will conduct a motorcycle helmet survey and communicate the results to the media and motorcycling community along with data related to the efficacy of motorcycle helmets in reducing the risk of injury and death. - Oklahoma will continue to promote a safer environment for motorcyclists through "Share the Road" advertising and messaging. - The OHSO will continue to support the efforts of the Oklahoma Advisory Committee for Motorcycle Safety and Education to improve education and training.
+- Oklahoma will promote the benefits of training and licensing through motorcycle dealers, civic groups,: - Oklahon This page intentionally left blank and mot reducing the risk of injury and death. - Oklahoma will continue to promote a safer environment for motorcyclists through "Share the Road" advertising and messaging. - The OHSO will continue to support the efforts of the Oklahoma Advisory Committee for Motorcycle Safety and Education to improve education and training.

-See the list of Motorcycle Safety strategies on page 53.
+See the list of Motorcycle Safety strategies on page 54.